MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 ## Troubleshooting Microsoft Graph API by using Postman

 The following example uses [app-only authentication](/entra/identity-platform/permissions-consent-overview#app-only-access-access-without-a-user) with Entra ID in Postman.
+To call Graph APIs, your app registration must have:

+The appropriate Microsoft Entra RBAC role for the required access level.
+For more information, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).
+The necessary API permissions to access Microsoft Graph.

+### Step 1: Assign RBAC role to the app registration (Service Principal)

+1. Log in to the [Azure portal](https://portal.azure.com).
+Go to **Microsoft Entra ID**.
+1. In the **Manage** section, select **Roles and administrators**.
+1. Select the appropriate role based on the required level of access.
+In this article, the app will manage the users.
+So **User Administrator** is selected.
+1. Select ** Add assignments**, select your app registration, and then select **Add**.

-### Step 1: Locate the application ID, client secret and token endpoints of your app
+### Step 2: Locate the application ID, client secret and token endpoints of your app

-1. Log in to [Azure portal](https://portal.azure.com).
+1. In the [Azure portal](https://portal.azure.com).
 Go to **App registrations**, and select your app registration.
 1. On the **Overview** page, record the **Application (client) ID**.
 1. Select **Endpoints**.
 It provides information, such as token endpoints, that will be used in the Postman configuration.
 This article uses OAuth 2.0 and token-based authentication with Entra ID.
 In this case, you should record the **OAuth 2.0 token endpoint (v2)**.